edlross/AToM-Python-/atomTech/README.md

 Recognition of some timbres and registers are faulty, future implementation will include presets for different instruments.
 In this version of the software, aftertouch needs to be implemented.
 Aftertouch and pitch wheel parameters are both attempted inside of the "Modifications." folder.

 ### Dependencies
 This program requires the Aubio, wxPython, and Mido python libraries.

-### Acknowledgements
-I have had much help from Professor Akito Van Troyer.
-I also have utilized the algorithms found in Aubio and Mido.